pixelshelsinki/pixels-starter-plugin/README.md

 This plugin uses the following:

-* Composer for PHP depedendencies
+* Composer for PHP dependencies
 * PSR-4 autoloading

 ## Requirements